Karlskrona: Museums

 The most visited museum of the city is the Naval Museum, with around 250,000 visitors a year.
 About half of those visitors are Swedish, the other half from other countries.
 The Naval Museum is Sweden's national museum for the history of the Swedish Navy.
 Along with exhibitions, the museum contains object collections, a drawings archive, photographic archive and a library.
 The museum is also involved in research.

 The present museum building on Stumholmen in Karlskrona was opened in 1997 by the present king Carl XVI Gustaf.
 Before that the museum lay in the former cadet barracks in the naval harbour, Örlogshamnen, and until 1963 was known as the Shipyard Museum (Varvsmuseet).

 The museum is based on the "model room" created in 1752 by King Adolf Frederick of Sweden, in which several boat models were stored in order to test different types of structures.
 Nowadays, these models still form the core of the museum's collection, but the museum also traces the history of the Royal Swedish Navy.

 The city is also home to the Blekinge Museum, with visitors in 2008.

 Economy

 Some of the biggest employers in Karlskrona are Telenor Sverige, Ericsson, NKT A/S and Roxtec.
 The city has an overall strong presence in information technology based industries.

 Transport

 The city is positioned at the south east corner of Sweden with excellent connections to the other side of the Baltic Sea.
 There is a ferry line to Gdynia in Poland transporting both goods and passengers provided by the ferry operator Stena Line.

 Most of the islands of Karlskrona are connected by roads.
 One of the bigger populated islands, Aspö, is connected with a small road ferry.
 Boats also travel between the archipelago's various islands during the summer months.

+The ones who handle most transport in Blekinge are Blekingetrafiken.
+They handle bus, boat and rail transport in Blekinge.
+They naturally operate in Karlskrona due to the fact that it is the biggest and the most important city in Blekinge.